wiremock-inc/.github/README.md

 # WireMock Inc.

-Theis the GitHub organization for WireMock Inc.
+Theis the GitHub organization for WireMock Inc, providers of WireMock Cloud, the hosted API simulator built on WireMock, available as both Software as a Service and On Premise (Kubernetes).

 ## Reporting Security Issues